msoutole/Open-Panel/README.md

 ## Overview

-OpenPanel is a privacy-first, AI-powered server control panel for managing Docker containers, deployments, and infrastructure.
+SOU+SER by SOULLABS is a privacy-first, AI-powered server control panel for managing Docker containers, deployments, and infrastructure.
 Built as a modern monorepo with TypeScript, it offers an intuitive interface for DevOps and server management.
+Seu Servidor mais inteligente.

 ## ✨ What's New